-Achievement of pre-clinical capabilities before work-integrated learning
+Achievement of pre-clinical capabilities before work-integrated learning able to show they can perform needling techniques safely before providing acupuncture to patients/clients.

 To enable students in the program to practise safely, the Accreditation Committee expects students to achieve the pre-clinical capabilities that are relevant to their subsequent period of work-integrated learning, before providing patient/client care.
-Achievement of these preclinical capabilities is needed to minimise risk, particularly because supervision alone cannot assure safe practice.
+Achievement of these pre-clinical capabilities is needed to minimise risk, particularly because supervision alone cannot assure safe practice.

 All students in the program must have an appropriate level of English language skills to communicate effectively with patients/clients, work-integrated learning supervisors, and other staff in the work-integrated learning setting.
-Another pre-clinical capability is practical application of relevant radiation safety guidelines.
+Additionally, in acupuncture for example, students must be